 There are two legends for the side panel, one for Policy Data mode and another for Vulnerability Data mode.
 You can use the drop-down selector above the panel to switch between these modes.

-ulnerability Data 🗸 Filter ~

-Policy Data Show traffic based on Rules

-, , , oosure of workload vulnerabilities ound to a vulnerable port.
+/ulnerability Data 🗸 Filter 🗸 Policy Data Show traffic based on Rules Vulnerability Data Show severity and exp oosure of workload vulnerabilities and when traffic is inb ound to a vulnerable port.

 Legend - Policy Data

 Legend - Vulnerability Data